American b. 1980

 Patrick DeAngelis is an oil painter based in Southern California.
 His work explores light and color harmonies within vast atmospheric spaces.
-Born and raised in Ohio, DeAngelis studied painting at the New York Academy of Art receiving an MFA in 2006.
-His early works, composed on large birch panels explore hazy mountain vistas discovered though thin oil glazes.
-In these early works, the viewer enters vast color-field landscapes painted to evoke a sense of stillness, calm and wonder.
+Born and raised in Northeast Ohio, DeAngelis studied painting under artist Fredrick Graff and earned an MFA at the New York Academy of Art in 2006.
+His early works, composed on large birch panels explore hazy mountain vistas revealed though thin oil glazes.
+In these early works, the viewer enters a vast color-field landscape painted to evoke a sense of stillness, calm and wonder.

 DeAngelis currently lives and works in San Diego, CA.